forsbergapp/app_portfolio/README.md

 	- booking reservation facility, network access management
 	- service management water, electricity, internet, phone lines etc
 	- board of directors management with reunion schedule

+	5.App 5 - Map app
+	Single page web app (SPA).
+	Map app with implemented client multiframework using pure Javascript, Vue and React switcher.
+Vue and React are implemented without Babel and as ECMAScript modules to show how pure Javascript solution without build step, transpiler or any NodeJs module modifications.

+	App 2 and admin app are both using Leaflet module with same logic although without Jaavascript framework switcher.

+	Uses Leaflet module to show maps with this functionality:
+	- current gps position with geodata displayed as popup on map
+	- Added custom functionality on Leaflet module with solutions for custom event integration
+	- Search any country and get all cities for given country using worldcities microservice
+	- Search free text using worldcities microservice
+	- My location button
+	- Fullscreen button
+	- Change layer button
+	- Double click on map to show info of selected place
+	- Move and zoom to any place on earth
+	- Scale info on map
+	- Toolbar to switch Javascript framework

 # Installation instructions